pranaybinju/maps_blog/blogs/2019/integrate-google-maps-with-custom-style-&-track-user-location-in-react-native/integrate-custom-maps-&-track-user-location-in-react-native.md

 Before tracking the user location, let's add a Marker which will help us know where we are on this planet.

-For knowing our location, we add `react-native-geolocation-service` package by running `npm install react-native-geolocation-service`
+To know our location, we add `react-native-geolocation-service` package by running `npm install react-native-geolocation-service`

-- After installing, for iOS run `pod install`.Autolinking will take care of installing dependencies in Android.
+- After installing, for iOS run `pod install`.
+Autolinking will take care of installing dependencies in Android.
-- For Android: Allow the app to access location by modifying AndroidManifest.xml as follows:
+- For Android: Allow the app to access location by modifying `AndroidManifest.xml` as follows:

   ![](./assets/location_permission.png)